AgentMC/Sao20/Translate/En/Part3.md

 While thinking this way, Ronye walked on the "Autumn Wall".

-Since the wall had a width of 4 mel, there was no worry that one may stumble unless approaching the edge, and nobody could see the figures of the four from the ground.
+Since the wall had a width of 4 mel, there was no worry that one may fall unless approaching the edge, and nobody could see the figures of the four from the ground.
 Perhaps it was the cold wind that blew Ronye's thoughts away, so she just walked ahead absent-mindedly observing the scenery.

 On the left side of the wall there was a South Centoria mainly made of reddish sandstone, and to the right was West Centoria built with blackish slate.
 The two towns separated by a single wall differed not only in color but also in the design of the build-up.
 Spacious Southern Centoria's houses built from cut square red sandstone blocks produced a liberating opening feeling, while built from thinly sliced precisely and carefully matched pieces of slate building of West Centoria with their roofs covered with neatly arranged tiles shaped alike to dragon scales, stood without much clearance, but the effort invested in those houses welcomed the awe of craftsmanship.